Title VI Compliance

 Individuals can file a complaint about any aspect of care, staffing, rights, safety, treatment and other matters governed by law.
 Individuals may also file a Title VI complaint regarding any alleged or suspected discrimination in the provision of services by Tangram, including residential services, employment services, and/or transportation services.

-If you would like to state any concerns, problems and/or complaints, please print off and complete the Tangram Complaint Form located on our website.
-Tangram’s Director of Compliance and Risk Management holds the responsibility of investigating all complaints no more than 180 days after the incident.
+If you would like to state any concerns, problems and/or complaints, please print off and complete the Tangram Complaint Form.
+Tangram's Director of Quality Improvement holds the responsibility of investigating all complaints no more than 180 days after the incident.

 Once the form is complete, you may return the form to Tangram, to the attention of the Chief Administrative Officer, through one of the following methods below:

 5155 Pennwood Drive, Indianapolis, IN 46205

-After the Director of Compliance and Risk Management reviews the complaint, she/he will issue one of two letters to the complainant: a closure letter or a letter of finding (LOF).
+After the Director of Quality Improvement reviews the complaint, she/he will issue one of two letters to the complainant: a closure letter or a letter of finding (LOF).

 - A closure letter summarizes the allegations and states that there was not a Title VI violation and that the case will be closed.

-- An LOF summarizes the allegations and the interviews regarding the alleged incident and explains whether any disciplinary action, additional training of the staff member, or other action will occur.
+- A LOF summarizes the allegations and the interviews regarding the alleged incident, and explains whether any disciplinary action, additional training of the staff member, or other action will occur.